-Whether working directly with Operators, Tier 1 Contractors or other waste management companies, John Lawrie Decom’s expertise and experience in the onshore downsizing, deconstruction, processing, reuse and recycling of a wide range of subsea materials enables us to provide a single integrated package for clients.
+Working directly with Operators, Tier 1 contractors or other waste management companies, our expertise and experience in the onshore downsizing, deconstruction, processing, reuse and recycling of a wide range of subsea materials enables us to provide a single integrated package for our clients.
 This includes excellent working relationships with Port operators and a subsequent ability to collect and/or receive redundant materials from a variety of onshore geographic locations throughout the UK to accommodate specific client requirements.

-With sustainability in mind, John Lawrie Decom has progressively developed its expertise in the dismantling, processing, recycling and disposal of a range of redundant subsea materials including flexible flowlines, umbilicals, manifolds, christmas trees, mid-water buoys, mooring systems, wellheads and protection structures, concrete mattresses and other associated items.
+With sustainability in mind, we have progressively developed our expertise in the dismantling, processing, recycling and disposal of a range of redundant subsea materials including flexible flowlines, umbilicals, manifolds, christmas trees, mid-water buoys, mooring systems, wellheads and protection structures, concrete mattresses and other associated items.

 With current strategically located licensed facilities in Aberdeen, Shetland, Evanton and Montrose, and the addition of our new quayside facility in Dundee opening in 2020 bringing our combined annual licensed tonnage to 360,000 tonnes, John Lawrie Decom is your decommissioning partner of choice.